-Varies with age of material and soil nutrient status (including fertiliser use).
-CP levels, leaf proportion and digestibility all decrease, and DM content increases, with increasing maturity.
-CP values vary from 8-13%, often lower than for other grasses tested, and IVDMD from 58-67%.
+High leaf to stem ratio.
+Nutritive value varies with age of material and soil nutrient status (including fertilizer use).
+As with all C4 grasses, CP levels, leaf proportion and digestibility all decrease, and DM content increases, with increasing maturity.
+Reported CP values are 8‒13%, often lower than for other grasses tested, and IVDMD 53‒67%.

 A very leafy grass that is well eaten by cattle and horses.

 Yield ranges reported are 4‒25 (mostly 10‒20) t DM/ha/yr, depending on genotype, N fertilization and moisture availability.

 Has produced up to 370 kg live weight/ha over a 222 day period.